Alain de Benoist

-Principally influenced by thinkers of the German Conservative Revolution, de Benoist is opposed to Christianity, the rights of man, neoliberalism, representative democracy, egalitarianism; and what he sees as embodying and promoting those values, namely the United States.
+Principally influenced by thinkers of the German Conservative Revolution, de Benoist is opposed to Christianity, the Declaration of the Rights of Man and of the Citizen, neoliberalism, representative democracy, egalitarianism, and what he sees as embodying and promoting those values, mainly the United States.
 He theorized the notion of ethnopluralism, a concept which relies on preserving and mutually respecting individual and bordered ethno-cultural regions.

 His work has been influential with the alt-right movement in the United States, and he presented a lecture on identity at a National Policy Institute conference hosted by Richard B. Spencer; however, he has distanced himself from the movement.

 Biography

 Family

 Alain de Benoist was born on 11 December 1943 in Saint-Symphorien (now part of Tours), Centre-Val de Loire, the son of a head of sales at Guerlain, also named Alain de Benoist, and Germaine de Benoist, née Langouët.
 He grew up in a bourgeois and Catholic family.
 His mother came from the lower-middle class of Normandy and Brittany, and his father belonged to the Belgian nobility.

-During the Second World War, his father was a member of the Resistance armed group French Forces of the Interior.
+During the Second World War, his father was a member of the French resistance armed group French Forces of the Interior.
 He was a self-declared Gaullist, whereas his wife Germaine was rather left-leaning, and the extended de Benoist family was divided between Free France and Vichy France during the conflict.
 His paternal grandmother, Yvonnes de Benoist, was the secretary of Gustave Le Bon.
 De Benoist is also the great-nephew of French Symbolist painter Gustave Moreau.